typesense/typesense-website/docs-site/content/guide/typesense-cloud/team-accounts.md

 Click on "Create a free organization" on the left pane, and then invite your other team members to this Github organization.
 :::

+## Using Email/Password-based Auth

+When you sign up for Typesense Cloud with your email address and a password, you'll see the option to create a team account when you click on your email address on the top right of the screen.

+This will open up the account switcher, and when you click on "+ New Team", you'll be able to create a new team and send out email invitations to other members of your team.

+Clusters that you create under your team account are then shared with all members of your team.

+By default, all members of your team have Administrator access.
+But you can [customize access roles and permissions](./role-based-access-control-admin-dashboard.md) for each user from your team's account page.